 Introduction:

-Cotton (Gossypium spp.), popularly known as “White Gold” and “King of Fibre”, is one of the most important commercial and fibre crops cultivated worldwide.
-India is one of the major cotton-producing countries, where the crop plays a vital role in the agricultural economy and textile industry.
+Cotton (Gossypium spp.), popularly known as “White Gold” and “King of Fibre”, is one of the most important commercial fibre crops cultivated worldwide.
+India is one of the major cotton-producing countries, where cotton plays a vital role in the agricultural economy and textile industry.
 However, cotton is attacked by a large number of insect pests throughout its growth stages.
 More than 160 insect pest species have been reported infesting cotton in India (Rajendran et al., 2018).
 Among them, sucking pests such as aphids (Aphis gossypii), jassids (Amrasca biguttula biguttula), thrips (Thrips tabaci), and whiteflies (Bemisia tabaci) along with the bollworm complex including pink bollworm (Pectinophora gossypiella) are considered major constraints in cotton production.
-Sucking pests damage the crop by extracting cell sap from tender leaves and shoots, causing curling, yellowing, and stunted growth.
-Whereas bollworms feed on squares, flowers and bolls, resulting in severe yield and quality losses.
+Sucking pests damage the crop by extracting cell sap from tender leaves and shoots, causing curling, yellowing, and stunted growth.Bollworms feed on squares, flowers and bolls, resulting in severe yield and quality losses.
 Bollworms are regarded as the most destructive pests and are reported to cause about 31 per cent loss in cotton production (Grover and Pental, 2003).
 The combined damage caused by sucking pests and bollworms may lead to substantial reduction in yield and fibre quality (Dhawan and Sindhu, 1986).
 The incidence and population build-up of these pests vary with crop growth stages and environmental conditions.
 Simultaneous occurrence of sucking pests and borers in the cotton ecosystem often complicates pest management practices.
 Therefore, understanding the population fluctuations of pest is essential for developing effective and economical pest management strategies.
 Hence, the present investigation was undertaken to study the population fluctuation of cotton pest and their natural enemies under field conditions.

 Material and Methods

 The study was carried out under open field condition at Agriculture Research Station, Achalpur (Dr. Panjabrao Deshmukh Krishi Vidyapeeth, Akola) during Kharif 2020-21 and 2021-22.
-The cotton variety AKH-081 which was released by Dr. Panjabrao Deshmukh Krishi Vidyapeeth, Akola (MS) shown with 60 x 30 cm spacing is used under this investigation.
+The cotton variety AKH-081 released by Dr. Panjabrao Deshmukh Krishi Vidyapeeth, Akola (MS) sown at a spacing of 60 x 30 cm used under this investigation.
 Weekly observations were recorded on 10 randomly selected plants.
-Aphids, leaf hoppers, thrips and whitefly population count were recorded on top, middle and bottom canopy of each plant and expressed as average number of pest per 3 leafs per plant.
-Total number of green fruiting bodies (square, buds, flowers, and green bolls) and those infested by pink bollworms were recorded at weekly interval and was worked out as the percentage damage by bollworm.
-The population count of lady bird beetle, chrysopa and spider were also recorded on 10 randomly selected plant and work out the population per plant.
+Aphids, leaf hoppers, thrips and whitefly population count were recorded on top, middle and bottom canopy of each plant and expressed as average number of pests per 3 leaves per plant.
+Total number of green fruiting bodies (square, buds, flowers, and green bolls) and those infested by pink bollworms were recorded at weekly interval and the percentage damage caused by pink bollworm was calculated.
+The population count of lady bird beetles, Chrysopa and spiders were also recorded on 10 randomly selected plant and calculated the population per plant.

 Statistical analysis: